-In a remote mirroring configuration, the mirror source and mirror destination are on different nodes.
-The mirror source resides on the SR Linux node, and the mirrored packets are encapsulated into a tunnel toward the mirror destination.
+In a remote mirroring setup, the mirror source and destination are located on different nodes.
+As shown in the following figure, the SR Linux node acts as the mirror source, and the mirrored packets are encapsulated into a tunnel toward the mirror destination.